0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 Reproductive time is, in fact, the opposite--
 <span className="note"><small>To quote Marx describing the revolutionary proletarian: _'I am nothing and I should be everything.'_ (Marx 1975, p.
 254).</small>it produces the visible workforce</span>,
 and a lot of emotion and thought is put into care for the people who become the fundamental basis of the economy.[^garbes]
-<q><span className="note"><small>Garbes 2022, p.
-14.</small>Love and care, like social change, are slow and follow circuitous paths that take days not hours, years not months.
-The work may seem inefficient, but love doesn't play by the same rules as the economy</span></q>.[^garbes]
+<span className="note"><small>Garbes 2022, p.
+14.</small><q>Love and care, like social change, are slow and follow circuitous paths that take days not hours, years not months.
+The work may seem inefficient, but love doesn't play by the same rules as the economy</q></span>.[^garbes]
 While work is perceived as 'apart from life', and 'free time' remains perceived as 'more authentically real life', the lived experience of reproductive time is cut off from 'real life', remaining undocumented and unaccounted for on any personal narrative.
 This deprives daily life of language and as a formal concept, and it lacks any analysis of what events occurred within its own past.
 Reproductive time is the real time of life, but one that is misunderstood, smothered, and forgotten--to the benefit of the false consciousness of spectacular time that is the memory of the unmemorable.[^debord1]